-The WILD North America Division in the 2022 Tournament features species populations that live in specific Federal Public Lands, including National Parks, National Forests, and Recreation Areas, but many of these areas have impacted ecosystems.
+The WILD North America Division in the 2022 Tournament features species populations that live in specific Federal Public Lands, including National Parks, National Forests, and Recreation Areas.

-In this activity, students research the specific ecosystems of the combatant and the other mammal species in their ecosystem and compare these to the more intact/recovered ecosystem of Yellowstone Nationa Park.
+In this activity, students research the specific ecosystems of the combatant and the other mammal species in their ecosystem.